zoxpx/pxdocs/content/portworx-install-with-kubernetes/autopilot/use-cases/autogrow-pvc.md

 default     9m52s       Normal   Transition   AutopilotRule   rule: pvc-5bfcabfd-d017-11e9-bcdf-aa931955114b transition from Initializing => Normal default     9m48s       Normal   Transition   AutopilotRule   rule: pvc-5c9a6451-d017-11e9-bcdf-aa931955114b transition from Initializing => Normal
 ```

+### Known issues

+Portworx is aware of the following known issues:

+* If a PVC has been restored from a snapshot or backup, Autopilot will fail to detect if the underlying volume for the PVC has met its rule conditions.
+This will be fixed in an upcoming Autopilot release.